johnthagen/python-blueprint/README.md

 # Enforcing Code Quality

-Automated code quality checks are performed using [Nox](https://nox.thea.codes/en/stable/).
+Automated code quality checks are performed using [Nox](https://nox.thea.codes/en/stable/) and [`nox-uv`](https://github.com/dantebben/nox-uv).
 Nox will automatically create virtual environments and run commands based on [`noxfile.py`](./noxfile.py) for unit testing, PEP 8 style guide checking, type checking and documentation generation.

 > [!NOTE]
 > `nox` is installed into the virtual environment automatically by the `uv sync` command